rsyslog/rsyslog/source/configuration/modules/imtcp.rst

    enable of disable keep-alive packets at the tcp socket layer.
 The default is to disable them.

+.. function:: KeepAlive.Probes <number>

+   The number of unacknowledged probes to send before considering the connection dead and notifying the application layer.
+The default, 0, means that the operating system defaults are used.
+This has only effect if keep-alive is enabled.
+The functionality may not be available on all platforms.

+.. function:: KeepAlive.Interval <number>

+   The interval between subsequential keepalive probes, regardless of what the connection has exchanged in the meantime.
+The default, 0, means that the operating system defaults are used.
+This has only effect if keep-alive is enabled.
+The functionality may not be available on all platforms.

+.. function:: KeepAlive.Time <number>

+   The interval between the last data packet sent (simple ACKs are not considered data) and the first keepalive probe; after the connection is marked to need keepalive, this counter is not used any further.
+   The default, 0, means that the operating system defaults are used.
+   This has only effect if keep-alive is enabled.
+The functionality may not be available on all platforms.

 .. function:: FlowControl on/off

    *Default is on*